clane/A2A11yQuickstart/README.md

 About
 -----
 This is a quickstart that demonstrates some ARIA widgets in Angular 2.
 The Angular 2 Quickstart (https://github.com/angular/quickstart) was the starting point of this project.
-This projects intends demonstrate how ARIA widgets can be built in Angular 2
+This project demonstrates how ARIA widgets can be built in Angular 2

 Windows Installation
 ----------------------------------